Native American Arts and Crafts --> Southwestern Indian Art

 What's new on our site today!

-Southwest Indian art is probably the most distinctive and certainly the best-known of Native American artistic traditions, both because the
+Southwest Indian art is probably the most distinctive and best-known of Native American artistic traditions.

-created them.
-Arts and crafts Southwest Indian artists are best known for include the
+The arts and crafts that Southwest Indian artists are best known for include the

 kachina dolls of the Hopi and